Shur Creative Partners / Hasbro Intelligence Brief

 VI · How We Work

-We are not a consulting firm.
-Hasbro has no appetite for another slide deck and the toy group does not have the internal capacity to convert one into execution even if it wanted to.
-What it needs — and what we are — is a Creative Partner: brief, creative, creator network, retail-negotiation team, launch orchestration, and the capital structure to move when the balance sheet cannot.
+Hasbro has no appetite for another slide deck, and the toy group cannot convert one into execution even if it wanted to.
+It needs a Creative Partner: brief, creative, creator network, retail-negotiation team, launch orchestration, and the capital structure to move when the balance sheet cannot.
+That is what we are.

-That last point matters.
+The capital point matters most.
 Hasbro’s toy group was cut loose from the Wizards of the Coast subsidy and told to stand on its own.
 It cannot fund a category build from cash flow.
-Kevin has offered, unprompted, to assemble a capital consortium that rev-shares with Hasbro on the implementation — we walk in with both the insight and the money.
+Kevin has offered, unprompted, to assemble a capital consortium that rev-shares with Hasbro on the implementation.
+We walk in with both the insight and the money.

 We even know people we could go to start to put together much larger funds… walk through the door with the ability to rev share.
 Kevin Mowrer · call at 1:22:45